smith-win/parsely/readme.md

 TODO:
     - DONE! impement arrays

-    - implement numbers (decimals, negatives, exponentails +/- on exponent and mantissa)
+    - implement numbers (decimals(done), negatives(done),
+        !!! exponentails +/- on exponent and mantissa)

+    - UTF-8 handling :-( breaks on Canada file
+        -- ignored .. can we skip to u8 rather than char ..  alot less memory to shuffle about

     - implement common "list" pattern .. for zero length, 1 or more object members / array members

+    - events to match Jackson

     - tidy up generics .. use over just the Read trait to make code tider
+        - e.g. not having to call "bytes()" on to create
     - ensure numbers/nulls/true/false working
     - remove all warnings!
     - refactor, refactor, refactor,